estradanet/MMM-PublicTransit/README.md

 ```
 If you don't see any results from the API response, the location you provided is not close to any stops in Transit's database.
 You may increase `LOCATION_PRECISION` up to 1500 meters to show more nearby stops.
 Also, make sure you are using the location of the bus/train stop of interest and not your location.

-From the JSON response, make a note of the `"global_stop_id"` of your stop.
+From the JSON response, make a note of the `"global_stop_id"` of the stop(s) you would like to monitor.
 It will be formatted as `"ABC:12345"`.
-If you would like to monitor multiple stops, please use multiple instances of this module.

 ### Install